Heart, kidney and metabolic disease – shaping new diagnostic and treatment targets

 Registration fee

 Our registration fees are subsidised and we are pleased to be able to keep these the same as last year.
-Registration fees to include lunch and refreshments throughout the day are: £125 doctors (SpR and consultant grades), £90 concessions (nurses, trainees, allied HCPs), £325 commercial organisations.
+Early bird registration fees to include lunch and refreshments throughout the day are: £115 doctors (SpR and consultant grades), £80 concessions (nurses, residents, allied HCPs), £300 commercial organisations.
 All fees are inclusive of VAT.

 Travel grants

-Travel grants will be available for concession rate delegates (i.e. nurses, trainees and other HCPs) living outside the M25 area.
+Travel grants will be available for concession rate delegates (i.e. nurses, residents and other HCPs) living outside the M25 area.
 Closing date for applications is 24th July 2026.
 Click here for further information.

 Meeting location